thejerrybao/thejerrybao.github.io/projects.md

 ### Caravan Party: Caravan Tracking App [[repo](https://github.com/thejerrybao/CaravanParty)]
 *Ruby on Rails, Android, Google Maps API*
 >Designed an application for Android that tracks multiple cars going to the same destination and relays their location in real-time to all caravans.
 Cars were routed toward the destination set by the host caravan using the Google Maps API.
 Included a basic friend system so that users can invite friends to their caravans.
-Team project for Software Engineering (CS 169).

 ### Nimbus: Club Management System [[repo](https://github.com/thejerrybao/Nimbus)]
 *PHP, JavaScript, SQL*